tomfparker/QIC-group-web/_pages/about.md

 image : /assets/img/Blackboard-QIC-1152x648.jpg
 ---

-Welcome to Zoë Holmes's Quantum Information and Computing (QIC) group at EPFL.
+Welcome to Zoë Holmes' Quantum Information and Computing (QIC) group at EPFL.
 We work on all sorts to do with quantum algorithms and quantum machine learning with a focus largely (but not exclusively) on methods for near-term quantum computers.

 ---